Welcome To the Official Sidmouth Town Council Website

 Take these small steps now and help save you time, money and distress in a flood.

 Sidmouth Town Council offer Grants each year to Voluntary Organisations.
-Grants Applications for 2016/2017 will be considered at a Council Meeting in January 2016, and successful applicants notified after the meeting.
+Grants Applications for 2016/2017 were considered at a Council Meeting in January 2016, and successful applicants notified after the meeting.

-The deadline for receipt of completed applications is Friday 18 December 2015.
+The deadline for receipt of completed applications will be Friday 16 December 2016.

-The Sidmouth Hopper Bus Service is running again for the summer (Thursday 21 May to 30 September, excluding Folk Week July 31 to August 7) offering an hourly free service with a route covering the town and Esplanade and extending from Peak Hill to Salcombe Hill.
+The Sidmouth Hopper Bus Service will be running again for summer 2016 (Thursday 26 May to 30 September, excluding Folk Week Friday July 29 to Friday August 5) offering an hourly free service with a route covering the town and extending from Peak Hill to Salcombe Hill.

 With the Town Council’s lead sponsorship, sponsorship from Sidmouth businesses, the Archant Group, and the Sid Vale Association’s Keith Owen Fund, the service is entirely funded locally.